We provide premium cPanel hosting!

 Open Ticket

-How to create Cronjob via cPanel?
-Print
+How to Create a Cronjob in cPanel Print

 • 0

-1. Log into your cPanel account.
+1. Log in to your cPanel account.

-3. Under Add New Cron Job, click on the Common Settings dropdown menu and select an appropriate option such as Once Per Day or another suitable option.
+3. Under Add New Cron Job, click on the Common Settings drop-down menu and select an appropriate option such as Once Per Day or another suitable option.

-5. Click on the Add New Cron Job button.
+5. Click on Add New Cron Job.

 Was this answer helpful?